KristianNotov/Object_and_Classes_exercise/README.md

 # Object_and_Classes_exercise
-You can find a solutions of class and object exercises in  Softuni
+You can find a solutions of classes and objects exercises in  Softuni